 - Hot Water: 20 Cups

-*Make sure you use a different plug or power strip for each urn when perking otherwise the Kitchen breaker may trip Good locations are the plugs on either side of the pass-through window looking into the Fellowship Hall and the plug by the long pantry next to the pass-through into the Couser room.
-There is now a silver extension box on the left side of the pass-through window that can handle two of the pots.
+*Make sure you use a different plug or power strip for each urn when perking otherwise the Kitchen breaker may trip.
+Good locations are the plugs on either side of the pass-through windows looking into the Fellowship Hall and the plug by the long pantry next to the pass-through into the Couser room.
+There is now a silver extension box on the left side of the Fellowship Hall pass-through window that can handle two of the pots.
 Move all the urns into the Fellowship Hall pass-through window as the service is ending.
 Place the urns on top of the wooden cutting boards for easy access to spout.

-- Adjust down if for some reason you expect the service to be less attended (bad weather or Sunday after a holiday); or up if there is a special occasion that additional guests might be attending (Baptism or Confirmation.)
+Helpful hint: Adjust down if for some reason you expect the service to be less attended (bad weather or Sunday after a holiday); or up if there is a special occasion that additional guests might be attending (Baptism or Confirmation.)

 - The Coffee, sugar, sweeteners, tea and stirrers are found in the cabinets located above and below the Couser Room pass-through (next to the tall kitchen pantry).
-In the tall kitchen pantry next to that same pass-through are napkins, plastic cups, plastic cutlery and table cloths.
+In the tall kitchen pantry next to that same pass-through are napkins, cups, plastic cutlery and table cloths.

 - There is always a large long table setup in the front of the Fellowship Hall.
 Get out a small square table from the Storage Room behind it and put it next to the long table for the children’s table.
 Pre-pour small cups of fruit juice on a tray to be placed on the children’s table just before the service ends.
 If serving popcorn, put some empty cups for them to use.

-- Put out on the large long table before the service the following items: Napkins, plates and any utensils needed.
+- Put out on the large long table before the service the following items: napkins, plates and any utensils needed.
 All utensils, servers etc are located in appropriately labeled drawers in the kitchen.

 - You can pre-slice items before you come to church to save time, or you can do so during the setup period.
 There are an assortment of platters in the corner cabinet in the kitchen and baskets above the refrigerator.
 You can line them with doilies or paper napkins.